akai10tsuki/mkvbatchmultiplex/docs/source/installation.rst

 * On macOS 10.14 Mojave:
     - dark theme MKVToolNix prior to 30.0.0 don't work.
-    - mkvbatchmultiplex always uses light theme this is not the case for the python install
+    - mkvbatchmultiplex binary install always uses light theme this is not the case for the python install